"*" indicates required fields

 If we buy your house we’ll organise and pay for solicitors.
-What’s more, we only use our own cash reserves which means we’re never part of the long and unpredictable chains that so often cause home sales to collapse.
+What’s more, as cash house buyers, we only use our own cash reserves which means we’re never part of the long and unpredictable chains that so often cause home sales to collapse.

 Why housing transactions fail

 Thousands of house sales collapse each year for a number of reasons.
 Sometimes a buyer will simply change their mind or find somewhere else they prefer.
 However, often it isn’t their fault at all: Their mortgage provider may down value

 - your property.
 If you refuse to renegotiate they may not be able to make up the difference.